Mandrake is a freelance author with an interest in the outdoors and wilderness survival.

 - Clear away dry brush and other potential fuels.

-- Remove all synthetic clothing which could melt to your flesh, cover your head and face with clothing made from natural fibers, wet a cloth and wrap it around your face for fire and smoke protection, and lay down in the ditch.
+- Remove all synthetic clothing that could melt to your flesh, cover your head and face with clothing made from natural fibers, wet a cloth and wrap it around your face for fire and smoke protection, and lay down in the ditch.
 If possible partially cover yourself with dirt.

 - As the fire approaches try to remain calm.
 You should know that the fire could take several minutes to pass and the heat will likely be unbearable, but if you attempt to flee at this time death is almost a certainty.